dtolnay/cargo-tally/README.md

   versions of the crate are tallied together.

 - **If you come up with an interesting graph, please [open an issue] and just drop the picture in there!
-I would love to see what you find!**
+I would love to see what you find!
+Also @mention the crates' authors if you would like to share with them.**

 [open an issue]: https://github.com/dtolnay/cargo-tally/issues/new